-The Rheumatology Fellowship Training Program at the University of Pittsburgh has a long tradition of academic excellence.
+The Rheumatology Fellowship Training Program at UPMC has a long tradition of academic excellence.
 The goal of our fellowship training program is to prepare future leaders of rheumatology for careers in academic medicine, industry, and clinical practice.
 Clinical training occurs across a wide variety of inpatient and outpatient settings that include tertiary and community care, Veteran’s Affairs hospitals, and general rheumatology and subspecialty center clinics.
 Fellows care for patients with a vast array of general rheumatology and complex multisystem diseases.
 The faculty includes internationally recognized leaders in rheumatology, immunology, epidemiology, and related disciplines.

 The fellowship program offers three tracks during training.
 They include:

 - Clinician track: Trainees who plan to go on to a full- time clinical practice are given the opportunity to rotate in a community rheumatology outpatient clinic and a tele-rheumatology elective in their second year to prepare them for a successful clinical career in the rapidly changing landscape of current medical practice.
 They are encouraged to certify in musculoskeletal ultrasound via USSONAR.

 - Clinical Educator track: Trainees who plan a career in academic rheumatology with a combination of clinical research and teaching can pursue formal medical education training through certificate and Master’s programs from the Institute of Clinical Education and Research (ICRE).
 Fellows’ teaching skills are also developed by fellows through lectures, workshops, and small group experiences with medical students, residents, and divisional education conferences.